milkbottledude/woodlands-jb_tracker/README.md

 23  test_df['congestion_prediction'] = pd.Series(dtr_predictions)
 24  print(test_df.head(20))
 ```
 In Line 19 we re-define a new test_df since the previous test_df already has the prediction column appended to it.
-Line 20-24 are the same as Line 4-8 above, except with a DTR model this time.
-The code in this chapter is very similar to that in Chapter 4.1, its just much simpler to understand now that we don't need to code the data preparation.
-Same as before, I'll add the RFR's results column and 'Time of Dayy' column to the new test_df.
+Line 20-24 are the same as Line 4-8 above, except with a DTR model 🌲 this time.
+The code in this chapter is very similar to that in Chapter 4.1, its just much simpler to understand now that we don't need to code the data preparation 📝.
+Same as before, I'll add the RFR's results column and 'Time of Day' column to the new test_df.

 ```
     Mon  Tue  Wed  Thu  Fri  Sat      hour_sin      hour_cos  congestion_prediction     RFR_prediction      Time of Day